Using external hardware (with MIDI)

-Method 1 - Record directly to another audio track
+Method 1 (Recommended) - Record directly to another audio track

-- Set "Audio From" to receive audio directly from the External Instrument or Audio Effect track.
-You can choose between Pre FX, Post FX and Post Mixer.
-If you have put effects after External Instrument or Audio Effect in the Live device chain then we recommend recording Pre FX to capture the pure audio from the hardware, in case you want to further process or adjust any effects afterwards.
+- Choose between Pre FX, Post FX and Post Mixer.
+We recommend recording Pre FX to capture pure audio from the hardware, in case you want to further process or adjust any effects afterwards in Live.

 Method 3 - Freeze and Flatten the track